Orshi Drozdik

 Orshi Drozdik (born 1946 in Hungary) is a feminist visual artist based in New York City.
 Her work consists of drawings, paintings, photographs, etchings, performances, videos, sculptures, installations, academic writings and fiction, that explore connected themes, sometimes over an extended period.
 Through her work, organized into several topics, she explores themes that undermine the traditional and erotic representation of women: Individual Mythologies, Adventure in Tecnos Dystopium, and Manufacturing the Self.
 She is influenced by Valéria Dienes, János Zsilka, Susan Sontag, Ludwig Wittgenstein, Luce Irigaray, Walter Benjamin, and Michel Foucault, among others.
 Her working method: critical analysis of meaning, influenced her contemporaries, her students and later generations of women artists.
-The art historian László Beke noted in an interview realized by Kata Krasznahorkai in 2017 that “Orsolya Drozdik (Orshi Drozdik) is the first feminist artist in Hungary”.
+The art historian László Beke noted in an interview realized by Kata Krasznahorkai in 2017 that "Orsolya Drozdik (Orshi Drozdik) is the first feminist artist in Hungary".

 Biography

 Early life

 Drozdik grew up in Abda and Győr in Hungary.
-Her mother with her family were living in Pozsony (today Bratislava) until the end of second WW, in 1945 they were stripped of their property and citizenship by the Beneš decrees without compensation and forced to relocate.
-The government labeled her father, as most middle class intellectuals, class enemy and his property was confiscated.
+Her mother lived with her family in Pozsony (today Bratislava) until the end of World War II.
+In 1945 they were stripped of their property and citizenship by the anti-Hungarian Beneš decrees without compensation and forced to relocate.
+The government labeled her father a class enemy, like most middle class intellectuals, and his property was confiscated.
 In 1956, after her father's death, she decided to be an artist.
-With the support of her mother (who alone raised Orshi, a sister Ildikó and a brother Béla), she started to learn formal drawing and painting in an evening drawing study group.
+With the support of her mother (who raised Orshi, her sister Ildikó and brother Béla alone), she started to learn formal drawing and painting in an evening drawing study group.
 Drozdik studied art at the Hungarian University of Fine Arts (1970-1977), in Budapest.
 She holds an MFA 1977 and PhD in Liberal Arts 2003.